-Get the current and lowest personal loan interest rates starting from 10% p.a. in India.
-Some of the factors that affect the personal loan interest rates include your income, Loan amount, Employment status, credit score, repayment capacity, loan tenure, and relationship with the lender.
+Apply for personal loan with interest rate starting from 10% p.a. in India.
+Some of the factors that affect the interest rates include your income, loan amount, employment status, credit score, repayment capacity, loan tenure and relationship with the lender.

 |Bank||Interest Rate (p.a.)||Processing Fee||Foreclosure Charges|

 |SBI||12.05%||0 - 1% + Taxes||3% on Prepaid Amount|

 (Min.
 Rs.
 999)